medians/RequestAPI/README.md

 -  TAILWIND CSS [https://github.com/tailwindlabs/tailwindcss]

+# Contact
-// Feel free to contact us at info@medians.shop
+- Feel free to contact us at info@medians.shop

+- Follow us at Facebook page https://www.facebook.com/mediansme

 All credits should go to the Medians Team.